Mbappe can't do it all himself, says France coach Deschamps

-France coach Didier Deschamps said Kylian Mbappe needs more support from his team mates after they lost 2-0 to Denmark in the Nations League on Sunday.
+France coach Didier Deschamps said Kylian Mbappe needs more support from his team-mates after they lost 2-0 to Denmark in the Nations League on Sunday (Sep 25).

 Mbappe, who scored in a 2-0 win over Austria on Thursday, forced Danish keeper Kasper Schmeichel into a couple of saves but was unable to get on the scoresheet as Kasper Dolberg and Andreas Skov Olsen gave the hosts victory.